Reversibility of d-State Finite Cellular Automata: The Reachability Tree

 \section{The Reachability Tree}

-In this section, we develop a discreet tool, we call it \emph{Reachability tree}, for an $n$-cell $d$-state CA. The tree enables us to efficiently decide whether a given $n$-cell CA is reversible or not.
+In this section, we develop a discreet tool, we call it \emph{Reachability tree}, for an $n$-cell $d$-state CA ($n \geq 3$).
+The tree enables us to efficiently decide whether a given $n$-cell CA is reversible or not.
 Moreover, it guides us to identify reversible CAs.
-Reachability Tree was initially proposed for binary CAs \cite{entcs/DasS09}, which is generalised here for $d$-state CAs.
+Reachability tree was initially proposed for binary CAs \cite{entcs/DasS09}, which is generalized here for $d$-state CAs.

 To test reversibility of a CA, de Bruijn graph may be utilized.
 In \cite{suttner91}, a scheme based on de Bruijn graph was developed to test reversibility of CAs with infinite lattice size.
 However, for finite CAs, a straight forward scheme of testing reversibility can be developed - consider each of the possible configurations, find next configuration using de Bruijn graph.
-If each configuration is reachable and has unique predecessor, declare the CA as reversible.
+If each configuration is reachable and has only one predecessor, declare the CA as reversible.

-Finding of next configuration of a given configuration using de Bruijn graph is simple, and can be done in $O(n)$ time, where $n$ is the size of configuration (see Example~\ref{ex}).
-However, finding of next configuration of all possible configurations of an $n$-cell CA is an issue.
+Finding of next configuration of a given configuration using de Bruijn graph is simple, and can be done in $\mathcal{O}(n)$ time, where $n$ is the size of the configuration (see Example~\ref{ex}).
+However, finding of the next configuration of all possible configurations of an $n$-cell CA is an issue.
 The de Bruijn graph does not directly give any information about the existence of non-reachable configurations.

-Reachability tree, on the other hand, depicts the reachable configurations of an $n$-cell CA. Non-reachable configurations can directly be identified from the tree.
-The tree has $n+1$ levels, and like de Bruijn graph, edges are labelled.
+Reachability tree, on the other hand, depicts the reachable configurations of an $n$-cell CA. Non-reachable configurations can be directly identified from the tree.
+The tree has $n+1$ levels, and like de Bruijn graph, edges are labeled.
 However, here the labels generally contain more than one RMT.
 A sequence of edges from root to leaf represents a reachable configuration, where each edge represents a cell's state.